xavierzwirtz/hg-resource/README.md

 Clones the repository to the destination, and locks it down to a given ref.
 Returns the resulting ref as the version.

-Submodules are initialized and updated recursively.
+Subrepositories are initialized and updated recursively, as Mercurial does by default.

-#### Parameters

-* `depth`: *Optional.* If a positive integer is given, *shallow* clone the repository using the `--depth` option.
-Using this flag voids your warranty.
-  Some things will stop working unless we have the entire history.

-* `submodules`: *Optional.* If `none`, submodules will not be fetched.
-If specified as a list of paths, only the given paths will be fetched.
-If not specified, or if `all` is explicitly specified, all submodules are fetched.

 ### `out`: Push to a repository.

 Push the checked-out reference to the source's URI and branch.
-All tags are also pushed to the source.
 If a fast-forward for the branch is not possible and the `rebase` parameter is not provided, the push will fail.
+The `tag` option can only be used in combination with `rebase`, as tagging in Mercurial involves adding a new commit.
+Specifically, `out` clones the repository and strips all descendants of the checked-out reference, and then adds the tag commit as the new tip.

 #### Parameters